srijan-paul/srijan-paul.github.io/src/blog/honjin-murders.md

   - miscellaneous
   - book-review
 date: 2024-02-14
-title: Solving The Honjin Murders
+title: "Solving Honkakus: The Honjin Murders"
 is_blog_post: true
-meta: A couple is killed on the night of their wedding, and I tried to find the culprit.
+meta: A couple is killed on the night of their wedding, and I try to find the culprit.
 image: /assets/img/honjin-murders/honjin_cover.webp
 ---
 ![The Honjin Murders Cover art](/assets/img/honjin-murders/honjin_cover.webp)